Manitoba Liberal Party: Leadership of Thomas Greenway (1883–1904)

-The party in the early 20th century
+Early 20th century

 Charles Mickle was chosen parliamentary leader on December 5, 1904, and led the party until a provincial convention was held in late March 1906.
 That convention acclaimed Edward Brown as the party's new leader.
 Brown failed to win a seat in the 1907 election, however, and resigned shortly thereafter.
 Mickle again became the party's legislative leader, and served as leader of the opposition until leaving politics in 1909.

 Tobias Norris became Liberal leader in 1910.
-When the Tories under Rodmond Roblin resigned amid scandal in 1915, he became the province's premier, and retained the position until 1922.
-The Norris Liberals introduced temperance laws, votes for women, workers compensation, and the minimum wage.
+When the Tories under Rodmond Roblin resigned amid scandal in 1915, Norris became the province's premier, and retained the position until 1922.
+The Norris Liberals introduced temperance laws, suffrage for women, workers compensation, compulsory education, and minimum wage, as well as the establishment of a public-nursing system, rural farm credit, regulation of industrial conditions, and a mother's allowance for widowed dependent mothers.

 The Norris administration's relationship with the Liberal Party of Canada under Wilfrid Laurier was often antagonistic.
 Norris withdrew funding for French-language education in 1916, at a time when the federal Liberals were attempting to regain the support of Quebec nationalists.
 The Manitoba Liberals also supported Robert Borden's Union government in the election of 1917 (see Conscription Crisis of 1917), and were not reconciled with the "Laurier Liberals" until 1922.
 Even then, they refused to officially re-align themselves with the federal party.

 The Liberals were swept from power in 1922 by the United Farmers of Manitoba, who were also known as the Progressive Party.
 Norris continued to lead the party through most of the 1920s, but was replaced by Hugh Robson before the 1927 election (which was again won by the Progressives).
 Robson, in turn, resigned on January 3, 1930.
 He was replaced as parliamentary leader by James Breakey.
 In 1931, Murdoch Mackay was selected as the party's official leader.